 - Adopt standards to ensure respectful, safe and quality care before, during and after delivery.

-- AMA supported S. 198, Data Mapping to Save Moms' Lives Act, which Congress passed and is now heading to the President for signature.
+- AMA supported S. 198, the Data Mapping to Save Moms’ Lives Act, which was signed into law in Dec.
+2022.

 - The AMA sent a letter commenting on questions posed by the Healthy Future Task Force Security Subcommittee.
 Part of the letter touches on the importance of increasing maternal health.